andresporras3423/tic-tac-toe-ruby/README.md

-# tic-tac-toe-ruby
+# tic-tac-toe-ruby testing

-fifth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi
+sixth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi

 ![screenshot](./screenshot.png)

-# tic-tac-toe-ruby
+# tic-tac-toe-ruby testing

-fifth Microverse project for Ruby Curriculum
+sixth Microverse project for Ruby Curriculum

 # What it does

-- tic tac toe the game for 2 player in the terminal mode
+- it use rspec to test the code on the ruby files.

 # HOW TO PLAY